manfromchangsha/CSCI3308-Lab5/README.md

-# This is Zhiren Chen with Lab 5 assignment
+ This i Zhiren Chen with Lab 5 assignment
+#This might cause merge confilct

 And sometimes I know I am having a feeling but I don’t want to have a feeling so I close up